 The Problem with Umbilical Cord Milking

-In my community, and perhaps in yours too, many care providers now provide umbilical cord milking in lieu of delayed cord clamping.
+In my community, and perhaps in yours too, many care providers now provide cord milking in lieu of delayed cord clamping.
 On the surface, it makes complete sense.
 Why wait minutes for blood to make its way to baby if you can push it through in seconds?

 However, as you may have already guessed by the title of this article, delayed cord clamping and umbilical cord milking do not provide the same benefits.